egnha/valaddin/README.md

 #> FALSE: is.numeric(y)
 ```

-### Use custom error message that are context-aware
+### Use custom error messages that are context-aware

 Using the string-interpolation syntax provided by the [glue](https://github.com/tidyverse/glue) package, make error messages more informative, by taking into account the context of an error: